CloudSecurityMo/CloudSecurityMo/README.md

 ## Hi there 👋, Mohamed here!
-🚀 I'm Cloud Security Engineer with experience in securing and scaling cloud/SAAS environments across AWS, Azure, and Microsoft 365.
+🚀 I'm a Cloud Security Engineer with experience in securing and scaling cloud/SAAS environments across AWS, Azure, and Microsoft 365.
 I help organisations build secure, compliant, and automated cloud systems that align with modern security standards.

 ## 👨‍💻 About Me
 - 💼 Currently securing hybrid cloud environments at scale in the UK public sector.